- Prof. William Burrows, University of Washington, Seattle

 Visualize the internal structure of a class or collaboration with UML composite structure diagram.
 Model a system from a micro point-of-view using UML composite structure diagram.

 Automatic expand diagram base on the growth of design.
-Margin can be defined visually.
+Margin can be defined visually in the UML tool.

 Compare different portions of big diagram is troublesome.
 You can split diagram for viewing different parts of diagram without scrolling back and forth.